| Okay, so how does that translate into

 Um, not so fast, Sparky.
 We haven’t made the cars spin around

+on their discs, yet.
+That’s gonna take some doing, first.
 You see, at the end of each loop, the Car 1 is actually replaced

 by Car 5.
 At the end of the next loop, Car 5 is replaced by Car 9,